 What does this certification mean to my patients?
 It means that when my patients come to me and ask me to remove their amalgams, I will be following a very specific series of steps, using some very specific equipment and materials, all designed to keep my patients, my team, and me safe.
 By becoming SMART certified, I have agreed to follow these guidelines: Steps and Procedures for SMART protocol.

 After reading through the links that I have posted regarding mercury toxicity, I hope that you are reassured that our office has committed to following these steps in helping to reduce our collective exposure to mercury.
 Your safety is just as important to us as our own safety, and we will not compromise on this issue.
-Feel free to call our office for more details on what the SMART protocol looks like in our office, and how we can help you with your oral health needs!
+Feel free to call our office for more details on what the SMART protocol looks like in our office, and how we can help you with your holistic dentistry and oral health needs!